10+ Signs An Interview Went Well (Signs For Interview Pros)

 If the colleagues you spoke with took the chance to shake your hand, that’s a good sign.
 It shows some level of respect.
 Especially if they did so right after the interview.
 That means that people were holding you in high regard and that they felt good about the conversation.

 9. They didn’t seem like they wanted to be doing other things

-When the hiring manager or HR representative who was handling the interviews seems as though they want to take their time to ensure that you leave the building in a comfortable fashion, that’s a good sign.
-If they appear as though the body language is telling you “they’d rather be doing something else” then that’s not a great sign.
-You want them to be showing you respect and having the hiring manager feel like hiring you would make them hit a milestone.
+When the hiring manager or HR representative handling the interviews seems as though they want to take their time to ensure that you comfortably leave the building, that’s a good sign.
+If they appear as though the body language is telling you “they’d rather be doing something else,” then that’s not a great sign.
+You want them to be showing you respect, and having the hiring manager feel like hiring you would make them hit a milestone.

 10. They ask about salary or employee benefits